 The viewer is aware of when we cross the line, and their orientation within the scene is maintained — carried over from the previous 180 degree line.

-Using a line bend like this is a great way to signal to a viewer that something has slowly changed, and the direction you move says something as well.
+Not only a moving camera can add a lot to your cinematography, but using a line bend like this is also a great way to signal to a viewer that something has slowly changed.

 This is when you cut away from your actors to a shot that has no established orientation, thus resetting the 180 degree line.

 Cutaways are useful for many reasons, so you may end up using one during your scene without even realizing you could follow it up with a line change.

 The 180 degree rule is like any other rule in the world...

 It’s there to protect you!

 But on a closed course, with trained professionals, crossing the line can give you unique and amazing results.